 Compare New York Health Benefit Exchange Plans

 Under the Affordable Care Act’s regulations, each state is required to have a health insurance exchange, either operated by the state or by the federal government as well as quasi state/federal government run exchanges.
-New York State opted to establish and operate its own exchange, which will begin enrolling people in October 2013 with an effective date of coverage for January 1, 2014.
+New York State opted to establish and operate its own exchange.

-At that time customers will be able to shop for and compare different health insurance plans from a variety of insurers through the online marketplace.
+Since October 2013, customers have been able to shop for and compare different health insurance plans from a variety of insurers through the online marketplace.

-This October, health insurance plans from New York State of Health will be available right here through Vista Health Solutions for you to explore and purchase (as well as non health insurance marketplace plans).
+These health insurance plans from New York State of Health are available right here through Vista Health Solutions for you to explore and purchase (as well as non health insurance marketplace plans).